kjohann/MasterThesis/Loadtests/Readme.md

 <b>IV: Does WebSockets outperform the old, established HTTP methods for
 real time in terms of network usage, message latency and use of machine resources? </b>
-If it turns out that WebSockets doesn’t perform better, is it something we need?
+<br>If it turns out that WebSockets doesn’t perform better, is it something we need?

 <b>V: Can WebSockets be the foundation for the next generation of HTTP?</b>
-The answer to this is coupled with the previous question.
-If WebSockets is just as good as HTTP performancewise, it will not be the foundation for the next generation of HTTP.
+<br>The answer to this is coupled with the previous question.
+If WebSockets is just as
+good as HTTP performancewise, it will not be the foundation for the next generation of HTTP.
 However, if it is better, can it change the way browsers communicate with servers in more aspects than real time?